Best Tennis Betting site in Hungary 2026

 Match Winner, Set Betting, and Handicaps

 The most straightforward market is the Match Winner.
 However, other popular options provide different ways to engage with a match.
 Set Betting involves predicting the exact final score in sets (e.g., 2-0 or 2-1).
-Handicap Betting is used to level the playing field in matchups with a clear favorite; a player might be given a handicap of -3.5 games, meaning they must win by at least four games for the bet to succeed.
+Handicap Betting is used to level the playing field in matchups with a clear favourite; a player might be given a handicap of -3.5 games, meaning they must win by at least four games for the bet to succeed.

 Market Description Example